 25. University is an independent body

-(1) The University is not a State agency or State instrumentality or public statutory body, and, other than as provided in section 25A, no revenue or moneys are to be appropriated for the purposes of the University.
+(1) The University is not a State agency or State instrumentality or public statutory body.

 (2) The University is not a public authority, statutory authority or statutory corporation for the purposes of any written law in which any of those terms is used.